 What Are Bathroom Lighting Zones?
 A Guide to Bathroom Lighting Regulations

-If this is all new to you, don’t worry.
-We have put together a simple guide to the bathroom lighting zones to help you make sure you’re choosing the right lighting types for your bathroom space.
+However, if this is all new to you, don’t worry.
+We have put together our very own simple guide to the bathroom lighting zones to help you make sure you’re choosing the right lighting types for your bathroom space.

 Light fittings that are placed directly over the shower stall, for example, will be exposed to much higher levels of steam and moisture than lights that are placed on the opposite wall, therefore requiring water resistant light fittings.